-WHEREAS, the District Engineer has determined that Village of Lake George, New York, Storm Drain Improvement Project in Lake George Village, Warren County, New York (hereinafter the "Project", as defined in Article I.A. of this Agreement) is eligible for implementation under Section 542;
+WHEREAS, the U.S. Army Engineer, New York District (hereinafter the "District Engineer") has determined that Village of Lake George, New York, Storm Drain Improvement Project in Lake George Village, Warren County, New York (hereinafter the "Project", as defined in Article I.A. of this Agreement) is eligible for implementation under Section 542;

-WHEREAS, Section 542 provides that the Secretary of the Army shall not provide assistance for a critical restoration project until each non-Federal sponsor has entered into a written agreement to furnish its required cooperation for the project in accordance with Section 221 of the Flood Control Act of 1970, Public Law 91-611, as amended (42 U.S.C.
+WHEREAS, Section 542 provides that the Secretary of the Army shall not provide assistance for a critical restoration project until each non-Federal sponsor has entered into a written agreement to furnish its required cooperation for the project in accordance with Section

+221 of the Flood Control Act of 1970, Public Law 91-611, as amended (42 U.S.C.
 1962d-5b), as amended and Section 542;

-WHEREAS, Section 542 specifies the cost-sharing requirements applicable to the Project including that the Secretary of the Army shall afford credit for the reasonable costs of design completed by the non-Federal interest before entering into a written agreement with the Secretary if the Secretary finds that the design work is integral to the Project;
+WHEREAS, Section 542 specifies the cost-sharing requirements applicable to the Project including that the Secretary of the Army shall afford credit for the reasonable costs of design completed by the non-Federal interest before entering into a written agreement with the Secretary finds that the design work is integral to the Project;

-WHEREAS, on January 25, 2006 the Secretary of the Army issued a finding that pre-Agreement design work for in-kind services that include preliminary design of a stormwater median and infiltration chambers to a 30 percent level of completion performed by the non-Federal interest is integral to the Project;
+WHEREAS, on the Secretary issued a finding that the design work performed by the non-Federal interest is integral to the Project;